avajs/ava/readme.md

     "test": "ava"
   },
   "devDependencies": {
-    "ava": "^0.11.0"
+    "ava": "^0.15.0"
   }
 }
 ```

-Any arguments passed after `--init` are added in the `package.json`.
+Any arguments passed after `--init` are added as config to `package.json`.

 #### Manual installation